ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values-conf}} and {{default-values-status}}, then the response payload MUST also include those parameters, specifying the values chosen by the Group Manager for the current group configuration.

-The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{RFC9176}}, as defined in {{Section 2 of I-D.tiloca-core-oscore-discovery}}.
+The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{RFC9176}}, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.
 The Group Manager considers the current group configuration when specifying additional information for the link to register.

 It is also possible that the Administrator performs the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.